smaclell/smaclell.github.io/_drafts/what-is-your-rollback-plan.md

 Having a strong rollback plan has changed the way we do releases.
 We have not needed it very often but when we did it was a lifesaver.
 We are no longer live in fear of bad deployments and are confident we can get back to working state quickly and easily.
-What is your rollback plan?

-Ours rollback plan is:
+With a little bit of planning we now have a rollback plan that is:

 * Automated
 * Practiced
 * Simple
 * Reliable

+What is your rollback plan?